6 Best Places to Get a Free Credit Score Check

 |Mint||TransUnion||VantageScore 3.0||Every three months||No – once a quarter, not 24/7|

 |Discover||Experian||FICO Score 8||Every 30 days||No|

 Note: FICO and VantageScore, the two most popular scoring models, both operate on a 300-850 credit score range.
 The higher your score, the lower your perceived risk to lenders.
 A higher score also means better credit eligibility, and lower interest rates on loans and mortgages.

 Here’s what you should know about each free credit score checker:

 1. Credit Karma

 Credit Karma has quickly become one of the most popular places to check your credit score for free.

-Their no-strings-attached approach to credit monitoring has allowed them to amass a loyal following of over 80 million members, and it’s easy to see why.
+Its no-strings-attached approach to credit monitoring has allowed the company to amass a loyal following of over 80 million members, and it’s easy to see why.

 No sneaky fees.
 No need to enter a credit card number at sign up.
 No paid trial that follows a free credit score check.

-If you’re in the market for taking out a credit card, auto loan, or other loan, Credit Karma is a great option because it provides you with a credit score from two out of the three credit bureaus.
+If you’re in the market to take out a credit card, auto loan, or other loan, Credit Karma is a great option because it provides you with a credit score from two of the three credit bureaus.
 It also provides you with your approval odds for specific lenders and credit cards, so you won’t waste your time applying for a product you might not be approved for.